TheMarlboroMan/familiar-temple-fgj4/README.md

 ## Ideas:

+- Fix pick up two weapons of the same type in a row.
 - Power effects (coloured overlay???)
 - New hud.
 - Add a few more textures to make the levels just a bit less ugly (all borders types, more types of sand, better kill floors, spruce up the levels)
-- Store hi-scores in some file, display them in the title screen.

 ## Level format and mod support